Seeking Research Assistant (RA) Positions for Winter 2019

 - Have effective communication skills, both verbal and written.

 This is a great opportunity to gain valuable skills in multiple areas (e.g., writing, statistics, etc.) and will allow you to work independently as well as collaboratively with the fellow lab members to enhance your research experience, so please do not feel hesitant to apply.
 We are interested in providing all psychology students with the opportunity to be a part of our lab.
 If you are interested, please contact Dr. Taku <firstname.lastname@example.org> or Velinka Marton <email@example.com>.

 Before applying, please know that this is not a paid position.
-Also, in order to apply, you need to be an enrolled Oakland University student (psychology majors), specifically those who are sophomore status.
-Also, we are not accepting volunteer research assistants.
+Also, in order to apply, you need to be an enrolled Oakland University student (psychology majors), specifically those who are sophomore (or possibly junior) status.
+Also, we are not accepting volunteer research assistants at this moment.
 In order to participate in this lab, you must take the research apprenticeship course that is 4 credits.
 The materials you need to apply include: Letter of Interest, which should include your research/career interest, Curriculum Vitae (resume), and your unofficial transcript.
 The Letter of Interest and CV (resume) should be e-mailed to Velinka Marton<firstname.lastname@example.org>, and the unofficial transcript should be printed and brought to the scheduled interview with Dr. Taku.

 Please contact Dr. Taku (email@example.com) or Velinka Marton <firstname.lastname@example.org> if you are interested in applying for this position.
 We are always looking for motivated students who are interested in doing research with us and gaining lab experience.

 Letter of Interest should include: